upthebuzzard/upthebuzzard.github.io/_jekyll_notes/2017-02-19-background-attachment-parallax-scrolling-and-jekyll.md

 ```
 {% endraw %}

-or specify something like `site.default_collection_porthole_image_url` or even `site.flumpf` in `_config.yml`, or include `background_image_url: /assets/....jpg` in the front matter of an individual post, as long as you refer to it correctly in the porthole.html file.
+or specify something like `site.default_background_image_url` or even `site.flumpf` in `_config.yml`, or include `background_image_url: /assets/....jpg` in the front matter of an individual post, as long as you refer to it correctly in the porthole.html file.

 Then, include the porthole as `<p/>{: .porthole}` in any posts (markdown or html) as often as you like, e.g.